-If you attempt to patch a UDFB network after completing a full download and then editing and recompiling the UDFB, you will get this error.
+If you attempt to patch a UDFB network after completing a full download and then edit and recompile the UDFB, you will get this error.

 You must perform a full download whenever you want to change a network containing a UDFB that has been edited and recompiled since the previous full download.